nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.8.
 Delete leave taken by staff: `dell`

-Should a staff be unable to take their leave and cancels or postpones, Eva allows you to delete their recorded leaves!
+Sometimes a staff becomes unable to take their leave and cancels or postpones, Eva allows you to delete their recorded leaves.
+The total leave taken count is also automatically updated.

-This command removes the record of leave taken by staff, specified by the date given.<br>
+This command removes the record of leave taken by a staff, specified by the date given.<br>

 <div markdown="block" class="alert alert-danger">